Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 #### Color migration step 4

 `on-color` is being replaced by `on-bg-fill` tokens.
-These tokens will no longer be the same value but tailored to the bg color the element is sitting on.
+These tokens will no longer be the same value but tailored to the background color the element is sitting on.
 This gives us greater control over the visual design of the admin.

 If you want to unblock your migration quickly you can manually hardcode the values using the following replacement map: